 A student with superior ability and preparation or a student who has already obtained a fundamental knowledge of subjects offered at the University and who demonstrates competence through a series of tests may be granted credit for basic and advanced courses and go on to higher levels of learning.
 These examinations are graded on a pass/no credit basis.
 Grades of P are entered on the student's record but are not used in computing grade point averages.
 Because faculty from the appropriate academic units provides input on the minimum score and credit awarded for each of these examinations, the target scores are subject to change.
+LSUS does not offer any graduate courses by correspondence or award graduate credit by examination.
 LSUS uses the following examinations for determining credit: